JacobKnyspel/personal-website/content/visualisations/power/index.md

 - Decreased positive predictive value
 - Decreased negative predictive value

-In this visualisation, you can observe the relationship between statistical power and these consequences in an example where sample size and effect size remain constant.
+In the visualisation below, you can observe the relationship between statistical power and these consequences in an example where sample size and effect size remain constant.

 <iframe height="1000" width="100%" frameborder="no" src="https://jacob-knyspel.shinyapps.io/power-visualisation/"> </iframe>